Accident Compensation Corporation: Investments

+The ACC Ōtepoti building in Dunedin opened in August 2025, and is a four-storey building with a facade resembling a pou (flax basket).

 ACC invests the premium it collects in various ventures.
 It has a portfolio of $40b and its investment manager was believed to be the highest paid public servant in New Zealand.
 Of its top 50 investments, 47 are listed companies in NZ and overseas.
 Notable exceptions include a 22% shareholding in Kiwibank and the consortiums building Transmission Gully Motorway and the Puhoi to Wellsford Motorway.

 ACC has attracted controversy at several junctures since its establishment due to the nature of some its investment decisions.
 In 2003 Green Party MP Sue Bradford revealed that ACC held investments in brewery industry giants DB Breweries and Lion Nathan, which she claimed contravened ACC's legal obligation to engage in ethical investments to protect New Zealand's global reputation.
 In 2016 ACC admitted it had indirectly invested in six companies on its own exclusion list, including weapons manufacturer Lockheed Martin and British Tobacco.
 ACC's ethical investment policy was drawn into question again in 2019, when Green Party MP Chlöe Swarbrick publicly criticised the Crown Entity for continued investment in fossil fuels, arguing that in light of the climate emergency this investment was unethical and that divestment should take place according to the precedent set by its exclusion of investment in tobacco companies.